dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-    - 'diff': this field MUST include an empty CBOR array.
+    - 'diff-set': this field MUST include an empty CBOR array.

-    - 'cursor': this field MUST include the CBOR simple value Null.
+    - 'cursor': this field MUST include the CBOR simple value "null" (0xf6).

-    - 'more': this field MUST include the CBOR simple value True.
+    - 'more': this field MUST include the CBOR simple value "true" (0xf5).

-   With the combination ('cursor', 'more') = (Null, True), the Authorization Server is signaling that the update collection is in fact not empty, but that some series items have been lost due to their removal, including the item with 'index' value P that the requester wished to use as reference point.
+   With the combination ('cursor', 'more') = ("null", "true"), the Authorization Server is signaling that the update collection is in fact not empty, but that some series items have been lost due to their removal, including the item with 'index' value P that the requester wished to use as reference point.

    When receiving this diff query response, the requester should send a new full query request to the Authorization Server, in order to fully retrieve the current pertaining portion of the TRL.